-4. Check out a parade
+4. Check Out a Parade

-5. Have a cookout
+5. Have a Cookout

-So, get those hamburgers and hotdogs grilling and enjoy all of the traditional summer time produce like corn on the cob and watermelon.
-Invite someone over and make it memorable.
+So, get those hamburgers and hotdogs grilling and enjoy all of the traditional summertime produce like corn on the cob and watermelon.
+Invite someone over (if you can) and make it memorable.

-6. Play outdoor games
+6. Play Outdoor Games

 Don’t forget the games at that cookout!
 This is a perfect time to teach the kids how to play or get a hardcore adult game going.
 We rarely think to put out our outdoor games, so this is a great reminder to be playful during our holiday time!

-7. Break out the special Food
+7. Break Out the Special Food

 And, of course, what’s a holiday without food!
 Insist on some easy patriotic food for this day.

-8. Take a patriotic family photo
+8. Take a Patriotic Family Photo

 If you do this every year, you’ll have a terrific snapshot of the unforgettable memories that were made and the way your tribe changed throughout the years.

-9. Hang your flag
+9. Hang Your Flag

-It’s a fantastic reminder of how lucky we are to live in a country where we have the freedoms that we do, and the sacrifices that others make for it.
+It’s a fantastic reminder of how lucky we are to live in a country where we have the freedoms that we do and the sacrifices that others make for it.

 10. Try Some New Kid Activities

 Or break out the crafts.
 We love making firework paintings on this day.
 If you find some bright neon paint, it even looks awesome on black construction paper.
-It’s a super simple activity that doesn’t require a lot of clean up!
+It’s a super simple activity that doesn’t require much clean up!

-For us, the 4th of July has been evolving in recent years!
+For us, the 4th of July is always evolving.
 We hang our flag and do a craft earlier in the day.
 Later, we go over to a friend’s house for a cookout and have fun with fireworks.
 Or, I should say the men have fun playing with fire!

 What do you think are the best 4th of July traditions?
 Do you do anything that’s special or unique for the day?
 I’d love to know!